alchemy-fr/Phraseanet-Docs/en/Glossary.rst

         several stories.

     IPTC (IPTC Metadatas)
-        The IPTC metadatas are a set of metadatas attributes that allows to describe media data.
+        The IPTC metadata are a set of metadata attributes that allows to describe media data.

     IPTC
-        The IPTC (International Press and Telecommunications Council) is a consortium regrouping press agencies, press editors and software that develops and maintain standards for information exchange fairly used in the media industry.
-More than twenty years ago, in order to facilitate information exchange related to media, the main idea of the IPTC was to implement metadatas in the documents itself, in the file header.
-This process advantage is that the description of the document is integrated in the document itself.
+        The IPTC (International Press and Telecommunications Council) is a consortium regrouping press agencies, press and software editors that develops and maintain standards for information exchange fairly used in the media industry.
+More than twenty years ago, in order to facilitate information exchange related to media, the main idea of the IPTC was to implement metadata in the documents itself, in file headers.
+One advantage is that the description of the document is integrated in the document itself.
 Since then, the metadatas IPTC never stopped evolving, adapting to the needs of the Information Society.